openordu/ordu-blog/what-is-open-source-and-why-is-it-better.md

 > - Terrance Mckenna

-## What this has to do with Celtic Paganism?
+## What does this have to do with Celtic Paganism?
 Culture isn't different from software in that sets of instructions are analogous with sets of behavior.
 Instruction is a bat term for a line of code because the processor is compelled by physics to perform the instruction.